Sell them what you want, not what they need.

-It turns out I found multiple carriers that were far less than the $101 per month they were paying.
+It turns out I found multiple carriers that were far less than the $101 per month they were paying, from the top life insurance companies in the United States.
 The best option I found was actually $40 a month cheaper than what they were paying, for a total savings of just under $500 per year.

 The short answer is no. Universal life insurance is not a ripoff, but it had better make sense for what you’re trying to accomplish.
-For example, I’ve seen these type of policies used for estate planning purposes to pass more onto the heirs of clients.
+For example, I’ve seen these types of policies used for estate planning purposes to pass more on to the heirs of clients.
 In these cases, universal life insurance makes A LOT of sense.

 For the couple that was sold a universal life policy above, I suggested they contact their agent and find out why exactly they were sold the policy in the first place.